linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 8/Week 8 Bringing International Risks into the Valuation Process.md

 ## TRANSPARENCY
  - Information risk
-	‒ How likely is it that you, as a foreigner, have all the relevant information to assess the value of the [[An Asset Allocation Primer|investment]]?
+	‒ How likely is it that you, as a foreigner, have all the relevant information to assess the value of the [investment](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md)?
 		 - Recall the Caterpillar/ERA example
 	‒ Transparency and reporting quality differs substantially across countries
  - Information risk is closely related to ownership structure and corporate governance (Leuz, Nanda & Wysocki, JFE 2003)